AGI

 • AGI Today

-• Each year members convene in a differing city at the AGI Congress.
-Here, members meet in a spirit of friendship, curious to hear of each other’s activities, keen to debate the profession and learn more of their host city.
-In keeping with AGI’s stated aims the student-focused AGI Open design conference runs concurrently with Congress.
-Central to the success of the Open is that AGI members freely participate in talks and events that extend knowledge and encourage generations of designers to come.
+• Each year members gather in a different city at the AGI Congress.
+Members meet in a spirit of friendship, curious to learn about each other’s activities and keen to debate all aspects of the profession.
+The student-focused, public-facing AGI Open design conference runs concurrently with Congress.
+Central to the success of the Open event is that AGI members participate in talks and events that extend knowledge and encourage future generations of designers.

 • How it all Began